IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 You will use the same service you created earlier.

 # 7. Create a StatefulSet
+> Make sure you have deleted your Replication Controller if it is still running. `kubectl delete rc cassandra`

 The StatefulSet is the one responsible for creating the Pods.
 It has the features of ordered deployment, ordered termination and unique network names.
 You will start with a single Cassandra node using StatefulSet.
 Run the following command.
 ```bash